Call Today! Free Immediate Response (818) 781-1570

 Sale or Transport of Marijuana

-California Health and Safety Code 11360 covers situations involving the sale or transport of any usable amount marijuana to another person for any amount of cash.
+California Health and Safety Code 11360 covers situations involving the sale or transport of any usable amount of marijuana to another person for any amount of cash.
+A conviction of this offense can result in a sentence of up to four years in state prison and substantial fines.

 If, however, the offense involved less than 28.5 grams of marijuana and was only transporting or giving away, then the offense is a misdemeanor with a punishment of a maximum fine of $100.
+For the drug crime of sale or transport of marijuana, the elements of the crime are:

-• (2) You knew about the illegal nature of the marijuana.
+• You knew about the illegal nature of the marijuana.

 Related offenses are offenses that can sometimes be charged together or sometimes charged instead of one another.
 For the crime of sale or transport of marijuana, related offenses are:

-• California Health and Safety Code 11357.5: Selling synthetic cannabis,
+• California Health and Safety Code 11357.5 - Selling Synthetic Cannabis.

-• California Health and Safety Code 11359: Possession of Marijuana for Sale,
+• California Health and Safety Code 11359 - Possession of Marijuana for Sale.

-• California Health and Safety Code 11361: Sale of Marijuana to a Minor,
+• California Health and Safety Code 11361 - Sale of Marijuana to a Minor.

-• California Health and Safety Code 11361(a): Employment of Minor to Peddle Marijuana.
+• California Health and Safety Code 11361(a) - Employment of Minor to Peddle Marijuana.

 If the sale was to undercover officers, entrapment can be argued by our Los Angeles drug crime lawyers, meaning that you would not have otherwise committed the offense had you not been pressured into it by the undercover officer.
+The law immunizes you if you transport a reasonable amount for personal use and have a physician's recommendation.

 Other California Health & Safety Codes

-California Health and Safety Code 11173 covers doctor shopping and prescription fraud.
-California Health & Safety Code 11162.5 covers counterfeiting a prescription blank
+• Health and Safety Code 11173 covers doctor shopping and prescription fraud.

-California Health and Safety Code 11361 defines selling marijuana to a minor.
+• Health and Safety Code 11361 defines selling marijuana to a minor.

+• Health and Safety Code 11379.6 covers manufacturing drugs & narcotics and makes it a felony to manufacture, produce, compound, or process a controlled substance.
+To be liable for this offense, the person must have begun the process of making the illegal drug rather than merely gathering supplies and preparing to do so.
 However, a conviction for this offense carries the harshest sentencing of any California drug law, up to 7 years in state prison.
-The sentence may also increase substantially if there are any aggravating factors, like someone is killed in the process of making it.
-You could also face asset forfeiture is serious large-scale drug cases.
+The sentence may also increase substantially if there are any aggravating factors like someone is killed in the process of making it.
+You could also face asset forfeiture in severe, large-scale drug cases.

 Most people charged with the offense do qualify for Proposition 36 or drug diversion under PC 1000.